 Netflix is a boon to mankind.
 Every time I am getting bored and don’t know what to do in my free time, which is most of the time, it shines like a beacon of hope.
 Netflix knows what I like better than my friends do and while it is all fun and dandy, there are occasional errors that can ruin the experience.
+One such error causes Netflix to not work on the Chrome browser.

 Netflix throws up errors every now and then and it can be a real pain to understand what they mean and how to resolve them.
-This is why, today I will discuss 6 common Netflix Chrome errors and how to fix them.
+This is why today I will discuss 6 common Netflix Chrome errors and how to fix them.
 Let’s begin.

 1. Netflix Error Code C7053-1803